arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 Some fonts prioritize strict geometric shaping, and that can work.
 But, such typefaces are accepting a trade-off.
 If a typeface upholds strict geometry over other goals like optical consistency, it will inevitably take on a decorative aesthetic.

-One important decision in any geometric font is whether letters like `b`, `d`, `p`, & `q` are drawn with circular bowls.
+One important decision in any geometric font is whether letters like `b`, `d`, `p`, and `q` are drawn with circular bowls.
 If they are, it can look attractive but also sacrifices versatility.
 It will always look a little too art-deco or disco to be used for serious communication.
 Even though I love typefaces like [Avant Garde](https://en.wikipedia.org/wiki/ITC_Avant_Garde), this ultra-geometric style basically always communicates some blend of nostalgia and whimsy.
 This is fine, but it’s not useful for every project.

-Therefore, in Name Sans, I have drawn letters like `b`, `d`, `p`, & `q` to match the visual average width of `n` & `o` rather than to look especially circular.
+Therefore, in Name Sans, I have drawn letters like `b`, `d`, `p`, and `q` to match the visual average width of `n` and `o` rather than to look especially circular.
 This, in turn, helps to establish a visual rhythm that doesn’t call too much attention to itself.

 <figure>
   <img src="name_sans-second_av-display.svg" alt="Comparative proportions of round shapes in Name Sans Display">
   <figcaption>
-    In Name Sans Display, letters like <code>b</code> & <code>d</code> are drawn to match the visual average width of <code>n</code> & <code>o</code>, rather than to look perfectly circular.
+    In Name Sans Display, letters like <code>b</code> and <code>d</code> are drawn to match the visual average width of <code>n</code> and <code>o</code>, rather than to look perfectly circular.
   </figcaption>
 </figure>